Above: This was my patrol area in the San Juan Mountains of southwestern Colorado

-Above left: Lower Powderhorn Lake, at an elevation of over 10,000 feet, was our home for the summer.
+Left: Lower Powderhorn Lake, at an elevation of over 10,000 feet, was our home

-Above center: Julie, our trail boss on our last day of the season.
+Above left: Julie, our trail boss on our last day of the season.

 Above right: The following summer, in 1984, I was stationed in the town of Silverton, Colorado.
 At an

 elevation of 9,300', Silverton is one of the highest cities in America.
 I put up lots of signs that summer.
 Lots.

 Above left: Old mining gear, including this boiler from the 1870s, is scattered everywhere.
 I was the first BLM